-As Provost, Dr. Cory Ross leads George Brown College’s strategy in the areas of academic programming, international, research and work-integrated learning.
+As Provost, Dr. Cory Ross leads George Brown College’s strategy in the areas of academic programming, global education, research and innovation, registration services, and student success.
 His leadership in delivering high-quality and innovative academic programs is integral to the college’s reputation, both domestically and internationally, as a leading provider of post-secondary education.

-Working collaboratively with the vice-president, academic and deans, Cory oversees the creation, delivery and academic priorities and programs at the college’s seven academic centres, as well as research and innovation activities and global partnerships and education — all with a focus on George Brown’s strategic priorities as outlined in Vision 2030, Strategy 2022-2026.
+Working collaboratively with the vice-president, academic and deans, Cory oversees the creation, delivery and academic priorities and programs at the college’s seven academic centres.
+He also guides the activities of the Office of the Registrar, Office of Research and Innovation, global partnerships and education, and the division of Student Success — all with a focus on George Brown’s strategic priorities as outlined in Vision 2030, Strategy 2026.

-Cory has held progressive leadership positions since joining George Brown College in 2007, including Interim Executive Dean and Dean of the School of Community Services & Early Childhood and the School of Health Sciences and Vice-President, Academic.
+Cory has held progressive leadership positions since joining George Brown College in 2007, including Interim Executive Dean and Dean of the Centre for Community Services and Early Childhood and the Centre for Health Sciences and Vice-President, Academic.
 Prior to joining George Brown, Cory was Vice-President, Academic and Executive Director of Institutional Development at the Canadian College of Naturopathic Medicine from 1994 to 2003.
 He was the Manager of Organizational Health at Mount Sinai Hospital from 2004 to 2007, and he was the president and CEO of a biotech research firm from 1989 to 2004.